 The “Climb to the Clouds” article reads: “The most outstanding performance was put in by Max Hoffman, driving a Porsche.
 Max took the 1½ Ltr.
 Convertible to the finish line in 4 minutes and 38 seconds, 18 ½ seconds faster than the MG-TD driven by Marshall Green.”

 This really irked my dad.
-As he explained it, “Hoffman was this middle-aged fat guy in a fur coat with a nose like an anteater who couldn’t drive worth a tinker’s dam.
+As he explained it, “Hoffmann was this middle-aged fat guy in a fur coat with a nose like an anteater who couldn’t drive worth a tinker’s dam.
 I knew the car must be vastly superior.”
-And being my dad, he contacted Porsche in Germany.
+And being my dad, and getting advice from his friend Briggs Cunningham who also was not enamored with Hoffmann after having bought a 356 from him in 1951, my dad contacted Ferry Porsche in Germany.
 And the Porsche factory built him a specially prepared racer that turned out to be faster than even a Jaguar in a ¼ mile drag.
-It had aluminum doors, hood, and trunk lid; was sprayed “silver-blue graw” metallic; fitted with royal blue corduroy and gray leather seats, and had a 1,500 engine with a unique racing camshaft.
+It was the first 356 GT car, having aluminum doors, hood, and trunk lid; was sprayed “silver-blue graw” (actually fish-silver grey /505, but my dad must not have liked the name) metallic; fitted with royal blue corduroy and gray leather seats, and had a 1,500 racing engine with a unique one-off camshaft.
 But it had one major flaw.

 “It was simply too beautiful to race.
 I couldn’t do it.
 The idea of denting such a machine was unthinkable.”
 My father loving good machines much more than people.
 He never really understood people at all since unlike a good machine they did not always give you back the care and love you put into them.